 This is a summery of a study that was done by Dr. West from the University of Miami.
-This is it’s summary.

-First of all, taking a break is described as “a self-generated interlude in the stream of one’s current work activities.”
+First of all, in this study, taking a break is described as “a self-generated interlude in the stream of one’s current work activities.”

-In this study, over 300 city managers’ break habits were studied and the results were interesting.
+Over 300 city managers’ break habits were studied and the results were interesting.

-They used the time to engage in a physical activity, for private reflection time, and to engage coworkers.
+These city managers used their time on breaks to engage in physical activity, for private reflection time, and to engage coworkers.

-Taking more breaks is associated with increased effectiveness and feeling restored.
+Taking more breaks is associated with increased effectiveness and feelings of being restored.

-Taking more breaks is associated with reducing stress.
+Taking more breaks is also associated with reducing stress.

-Senior managers strongly agree that they get good ideas when allowed to think alone.
+Senior city managers strongly agreed that they get received good ideas when allowed to think alone.

-Organizations that encourage time out for reflection are associated with increased managerial effectiveness.
+Organizations that encouraged time out for reflection were associated with increased managerial effectiveness.